Google Tables discontinued: Why and how to migrate to Softr

 If you loved how Google Tables let you structure data with rich column types and link tables together, but still found yourself running into the limitations of its interface and permissions, here are some of the main reasons Tables customers are choosing Softr.

-We've also just opened beta access to Softr Workflows: our comprehensive alternative to tools like Zapier, Make, and n8n.
-It comes with everything you'd expect: loops, conditions, branches, schedulers, and all the triggers and actions you need, like webhooks, emails, and custom code.
+With native Softr Workflows, you can trigger actions directly from your app's interface (or connect to Zapier, Make, and n8n via native integrations).
+Softr comes with everything you'd expect: loops, conditions, branches, schedulers, and all the triggers and actions you need, like webhooks, emails, and custom code.

 1. A familiar home for your business data, with an upgrade

 Since Google Tables itself was your database, migrating your data is the first step.
-You can easily export from Tables to Google Sheets and connect it to Softr, or (recommanded) import everything directly into our built-in Softr Databases.
+You can easily import everything directly into our built-in Softr Databases (recommended) — or describe your data structure to the Database AI Co-Builder and it will generate the tables and fields for you.
+Alternatively, you can export from Tables to Google Sheets and connect it to Softr.
 You'll find a familiar environment with rich field types, but with far more power.

 While Tables allowed you to create relationships between its own tables, Softr significantly expands your capabilities by connecting to 17+ external sources like Google Sheets, Airtable, HubSpot, Notion, SQL databases, or any REST API.
 Your business data no longer has to live in just one place.